What is Cohousing?

 Cohousing in Atlantic Canada

-We are so excited to bring the first cohousing community to Atlantic Canada.
-Our community has attracted members from across the world, thanks to the scenic beauty and relaxed lifestyle of Nova Scotia’s spectacular South Shore.
+We are excited to bring cohousing to Atlantic Canada.
+Our community has attracted members from around the world, thanks to the scenic beauty and relaxed lifestyle of Nova Scotia’s spectacular South Shore.